Teriks/debian_docker_firestorm_build/README.md

 The working directory will be the build directory.

-If you are building on Windows, the `install.cache` and `firestorm-source` directories in the build directory will actually be located inside of a named docker volume instead of in this repo's directory.
+If you are building on Windows, the `install.cache`, `firestorm-source`, and `build-variables` directories will actually be located inside of a named docker volume instead of the repo directory on the host.

 On Linux, the entire directory you cloned this repo into will be mapped into the container.